-Michigan bench showed signs of promise in loss to Michigan State
+'Great for confidence': Michigan bench gets valuable experience in hostile atmosphere

 With the Big Ten and NCAA tournaments right around the corner, it's a taste of what's ahead for a reserve unit that ranks No. 350 nationally in bench minutes at 17.9 percent, according to KenPom.com.

-But the valuable experience the younger guys gained Saturday can't be measured, which makes the loss not a complete lost cause heading into the postseason and beyond.
+But one can't measure the valuable experience the younger guys gained in Saturday's showdown, which makes the outcome not a complete lost cause heading into the postseason and beyond.

 “Everyone knows we're not very (deep),” Michigan coach John Beilein said.
 “I am proud of the way our freshmen played in the first half.